With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 14. Apple cinnamon drink

 Cut two medium sized apples into pieces and place them in a 2-quart mason jar.
-Add 2-3 cinnamon sticks and fill it up with water.
+Add 2-3 cinnamon sticks and fill it up.
 By the way, you can refill the carafe for several times using the same ingredients.

-This delicious detox water helps you to get in shape and boosts your metabolism.
+This delicious detox drink helps you to get in shape and boosts your metabolism.

 15. Peach vanilla detox water